AGHG46087/ardex/README.md

 * T11: Infrared Sensor - Demonstration of a Infrared sonsor and transmitter remote control.

-* TODO add the DOT Matrix
+* TODO add the wiring diagram to README
 * TODO add the LCD Display